fingerprintjs/flow-cloudflare-worker/README.md

 The Instrumentor is a script that is injected into the page by the worker.
 It patches the `fetch` function to automatically add Fingerprint headers to protected API requests.
 The entry point for the instrumentor is `src/instrumentor/index.ts`.

 The Instrumentor code is bundled and included in the Worker binary during the build process.

+### Agent data processor

+Located in `src/agent-data-processor/index.ts`, the Agent data processor is responsible for processing the data returned by the Fingerprint Identification API.
+It is used for the HTML forms that are not sent via `fetch` or `XMLHttpRequest`.
+After the form is submitted, if it's `action` is listed in protected APIs, the agent processor script will be injected into the response to process agent data received from the initial identification request.